 If you choose to let Google auto-generate and manage the certificates, it might take a few minutes for the certificates to provision.
 You can check the status at the Cloud Load Balancing detail page.
 For more information about the status, see troubleshooting page.

 Manage a connector for an on-premises app

 - You can add more apps to your deployment at any time by clicking On-prem connectors setup.

-You can only delete an on-premises connector app by deleting the entire deployment:
+You can delete the on-premises connector by deleting the entire deployment:

 - Set richer context rules by applying access levels.